foreveryone1/ObsidianNotes/Resources/bestiary/mm/Death Knight.md

 >***Parry.*** The death knight adds 6 to its AC against one melee attack that would hit it.
 To do so, the death knight must see the attacker and be wielding a melee weapon.
 ## Death Knight
 When a paladin that falls from grace dies without seeking atonement, dark powers can transform the once-mortal knight into a hateful undead creature.
 A death knight is a skeletal warrior clad in fearsome plate armor.
 Beneath its helmet, one can see the knight's skull with malevolent pinpoints of light burning in its eye sockets.
 ***Eldritch Power.*** The death knight retains the ability to cast divine spells.
 However, no death knight can use its magic to heal.
-A death knight also attracts and commands lesser undead, although death knights that serve powerful fiends might have fiendish followers instead.
+A death knight also attracts and commands lesser #undead , although death knights that serve powerful fiends might have fiendish followers instead.
 Death knights often use warhorse skeletons and nightmares as mounts.
 ***Immortal Until Redeemed.*** A death knight can arise anew even after it has been destroyed.
 Only when it atones for a life of wickedness or finds redemption can it finally escape its undead purgatory and truly perish.
 ***Undead Nature.*** A death knight doesn't require air, food, drink, or sleep.
 > ##### Lord Soth